davidscmx/drone-estimation/README.md

 ![Complementary Filter Math](images/comp_filter_math.png)

 But first we convert the body rates from the gyro to the world-coordinate Euler angles and we use these to get the `predictedRoll` and `predictedPitch`.
 The measured roll and pitch is obtained from the accelerometer values.
 The figure below shows that with this implementation the test is passed.

 ![Complementary Filter Math](images/task2.png)

-**See section 7.1.2 of [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj) for a refresher on a good non-linear complimentary filter for attitude using quaternions.**

 ### Step 3: Prediction Step ###